hotosm/osm-merge/docs/conflation.md

 on top.
 The currently available data (July 2023) has 13 different datasets in addition to the OSM data.
 It is [available here](https://overturemaps.org/download/).
 It also includes a snapshot of OSM data from the same time frame.
-Other than the OSM data and [MS Footprints](https://github.com/microsoft/GlobalMLBuildingFootprints), all the current additional data is US specific, and often contains multiple copies of the same dataset, but fron different organization.
+Other than the OSM data and [MS Footprints](https://github.com/microsoft/GlobalMLBuildingFootprints), all the current additional data is US specific, and often contains multiple copies of the same dataset, but from different organization.

 The [osm-rawdata](https://hotosm.github.io/osm-rawdata/importer)
-python module has a utility that'll import the Parquet data files into the postgress database schema used by multiple projects.
+python module has a utility that'll import the Parquet data files into the postgress database schema used by multiple projects at HOT.

 ### Duplicate Buildings